Suspended Twitter accounts: Concern over Simon Bridges' reaction - NZ Herald

 Last night, Bridges, tweeted: "The suspension of NZ Twitter accounts is an overreaction.
 This isn't about whether anyone agrees with what any user was saying.
 It's about freedom of speech.
 And pushing views underground is more dangerous than letting them be out in the open for all to see."

-The chairperson at the New Zealand Council for Civil Liberties, Thomas Beagle, told RNZ's Morning Report that he didn't entirely agree with Bridges' view that harmful ideas should be out in the open.
+The chairman at the New Zealand Council for Civil Liberties, Thomas Beagle, told Morning Report that he didn't entirely agree with Bridges' view that harmful ideas should be out in the open.

 Beagle said there was a difference between harmful ideas and also harassment and threats of violence.